Slavery in Africa: Arab slave traders and markets

 David Livingstone talking about the slave trade in East Africa in his journals:

 To overdraw its evil is a simple impossibility.

 Livingstone wrote about a group of slaves forced by Arab slave traders to march in the African Great Lakes region when he was travelling there in 1866:

 19th June 1866 – We passed a woman tied by the neck to a tree and dead, the people of the country explained that she had been unable to keep up with the other slaves in a gang, and her master had determined that she should not become anyone's property if she recovered.

 26th June 1866 – ...
 We passed a slave woman shot or stabbed through the body and lying on the path: a group of men stood about a hundred yards off on one side, and another of the women on the other side, looking on; they said an Arab who passed early that morning had done it in anger at losing the price he had given for her, because she was unable to walk any longer.

 27th June 1866 – To-day we came upon a man dead from starvation, as he was very thin.
-One of our men wandered and found many slaves with slave-sticks on, abandoned by their masters from want of food; they were too weak to be able to speak or say where they had come from; some were quite young.
+One of our men wandered and found many slaves with slave-sticks [yokes] on, abandoned by their masters from want of food; they were too weak to be able to speak or say where they had come from; some were quite young.

 The lethality of the trans-Saharan routes is comparable to those of the trans-Atlantic.
 Deaths of slaves in Egypt and North Africa were very high, even if they were fed and treated well.
 Medieval manuals for slave buyers – written in Arabic, Persian and Turkish – explained that Africans from Sudanic and Ethiopian areas are prone to illness and death in their new environments.

 Zanzibar was once East Africa's main slave-trading port, and under Omani Arabs in the 19th century as many as 50,000 slaves were passing through the city each year via the Zanzibar slave trade.